Whether you want to leave your day job or simply want some extra money as a side income, Blogging is the best way to win your freedom.

 Step 3: Fill in your account details and create your hosting account.

 When you click Proceed, you’ll need to review the information and complete the process of creating hosting account.

-After that, you need to review and confirm purchase information for hosting services and extra services.
+After that, you need to review and confirm package information for hosting services and extra services.

-In hosting services, check and confirm if you have selected the right plan, if not, you can change here.
-Also, choose the data center if you have any preference for hosting server location.
-If not, leave it as default.
+In the package information, check and confirm if you have selected the right plan, if not, you can change it here.

-In extra services, if you want to keep your personal details private, check the box next to Domain Privacy.
+For example, if you want to keep your personal details private, check the box next to Domain Privacy +Protection.
 However, if domain privacy is not so important for you, keep that unchecked.

 This will deduct the amount from your debit or credit card and your hosting account will be created.
 You’ll soon get a success message that will look like this:

 You’ll get a confirmation email about the same.
-Now, you need to click to Proceed to Customer Area and this will take you to setup your hosting account.
+Now, you need to click on Create Your Account button and this will take you to set up your hosting account.

 Step #4 Setup your Hosting Account and Install WordPress on your Hosting Server